 If these aren’t of value in your particular business case, then you might look for an alternative method or more traditional type of research.

 For completeness we also sum up the most important downsides of MROCs:

 • Community research consumes a lot of time from your research team.
 Reserve at least 2 FTE from your research department.
 For this reason and also because you need an MRCO team & high tech software, online community research tends to be relatively expensive;

-• You are collecting a lot of data that has to be analyzed intensively;
+• You collect a lot of data, data that has to be analyzed intensively;

 • Compared to focus group research, having no eye contact demands an experienced community manager to collect similar valuable insights